rbharatc/m2x-nanode/README.md

     $ git clone https://github.com/attm2x/m2x-nanode

-4. Use the same way as Step #2 to import `M2XNanodeClient` in this repo.
-Note while in Step #2, we are selecting the repo folder `ethercard`, in this step we are selecting a sub-directory of the repo.
+4. Use the process outlined in Step #2 above to import `M2XNanodeClient` in this repo.
+Note that while in Step #2, we are selecting the repo folder `ethercard`, in this step we are selecting a sub-directory of the repo.

 5. Open one of the Nanode examples in `File`->`Examples`->`M2XNanodeClient`.

-6. Change `Feed ID`, `Stream Name` and `M2X Key` fields to contain correct value.
+6. Change `Feed ID`, `Stream Name` and `M2X Key` fields to contain correct values (from your M2X account).

-7. Then you can run the examples!
+7. Now you can run the examples!

 **NOTE**: For simplicity, all of provided examples use fixed values as inputs.
-If you want to use values obtained from real sensors as inputs, please refer to [this tutorial](http://shop.wickeddevice.com/2013/10/16/nanode-gatewayremote-sensing-tutorial-1/) for the value gathering part.
+If you want to use values obtained from real sensors as inputs, please refer to [this tutorial](http://shop.wickeddevice.com/2013/10/16/nanode-gatewayremote-sensing-tutorial-1/) for the value gathering functionality.

 ## Client API ##

-Due to the memory limitation of Nanode board, most of the APIs provided work in a callback-based way:
+Due to the memory limitations of Nanode boards, most of the APIs provided work in a callback-based approach:

 1. You define one or more function(s) to provide the data needed.